 First off, a happy New Year's Eve to you all!!
 I wish you all the best in 2014 and hope your goodbye to 2013 is a splendid one.
 I had hoped to get this post up yesterday so it would be of more use as a New Year's cocktail, but settling back into the groove of things after being a layabout back home for a week was a bit of a struggle.
-Nevertheless, I present to you The Mars Water (which you still have time to make before the new year if you do a short infusion of the tequila outlined in the instructions).
+Nevertheless, I present to you this deliciously sweet, tangy, and spicy beverage (which you still have time to make before the new year if you do a short infusion of the tequila outlined in the instructions).
 I've been a longtime fan of slightly spicy cocktails.
 Bloody Marys are the most common kind (and also at the top of my list of favorite beverages), but there's a whole world of flavor aside from that tomatoey beverage, especially when it comes to hot pepper infused booze.

 This was my first time infusing liquor with pepper, and I decided to go with a jalapeño because I'd had mango jalapeño salsa before and really loved the combination of the two in that dish.
 So I cut the jalapeño in half, scooped out the seeds and pulp, and let it sit in some tequila overnight.
 The next day I gave it a taste and could definitely taste the jalapeño, but it was pleasantly subtle.
 That was when I made the cocktail, but then I went up to Oregon for a week and forgot to take the jalapeño out of the bottle before I left, so when I returned I gave it another taste, and while the jalapeño flavor was definitely stronger, it didn't seem a whole lot spicier to me.
 So if you leave it overnight versus a week, the flavor of the actual pepper will intensify, but not the heat of the beverage.